jaydenpc/jaydenpc.github.io/projects/memorize.md

   <img width="200px" src="../img/memorizeshow.png" class="img-thumbnail" >
 </div>

-EasyTask is an ongoing demo for a mobile app as I continute to hone my skills using Angular/TypeScript.
-The goal of EasyTask is to provide users with the ability to store and access data using different Angular components.
-This website can be seen as a task checklist for a stored amount of users.
-Overall, through this project I gained experience in using the Angular CLI, as well as more experience in HTML, CSS, and TypeScript.
+Memorize is an ongoing mobile app ongoing demo made through Swift on Xcode.
+The goal of Memorize was to sharpen my skills and practice using the Swift User Interface.
+The Memorize Demo can change the icon on the cards and add and delete the cards.
+The cards also can change dynamically based on the user's device.

 You can see the the project at this link: https://github.com/jaydenpc/easyTask